goperreault/goperreault.github.io/janewalktourfr.md

 ## Carte avec les lieux significatifs
 <div id="mapidjanewalk" style="width: 700px; height: 500px">
       <script>
-      var fortfIcon = L.icon({
+      var fortrIcon = L.icon({
           iconUrl: 'icons/fortr_icon.png',

-          iconSize:     [38, 95], // size of the icon
+          iconSize:     [30, 90], // size of the icon
-          iconAnchor:   [22, 94], // point of the icon which will correspond to marker's location
+          iconAnchor:   [20, 50], // point of the icon which will correspond to marker's location
-          popupAnchor:  [-3, -76] // point from which the popup should open relative to the iconAnchor });
+          popupAnchor:  [1, -50] // point from which the popup should open relative to the iconAnchor });
       var parcebIcon = L.icon({
           iconUrl: 'icons/parceb_icon.png',

-          iconSize:     [38, 95], // size of the icon
+          iconSize:     [80, 50], // size of the icon
-          iconAnchor:   [22, 94], // point of the icon which will correspond to marker's location
+          iconAnchor:   [40, 20], // point of the icon which will correspond to marker's location
-          popupAnchor:  [-3, -76] // point from which the popup should open relative to the iconAnchor });
+          popupAnchor:  [1, -10] // point from which the popup should open relative to the iconAnchor });
       var afrIcon = L.icon({
           iconUrl: 'icons/afr_icon.png',

-          iconSize:     [38, 95], // size of the icon
+          iconSize:     [38, 50], // size of the icon
-          iconAnchor:   [22, 94], // point of the icon which will correspond to marker's location
+          iconAnchor:   [20, 20], // point of the icon which will correspond to marker's location
-          popupAnchor:  [-3, -76] // point from which the popup should open relative to the iconAnchor });
+          popupAnchor:  [1, -10] // point from which the popup should open relative to the iconAnchor });
       var uofIcon = L.icon({
           iconUrl: 'icons/uof_icon.png',

-          iconSize:     [38, 95], // size of the icon
+          iconSize:     [38, 40], // size of the icon
-          iconAnchor:   [22, 94], // point of the icon which will correspond to marker's location
+          iconAnchor:   [30, 20], // point of the icon which will correspond to marker's location
-          popupAnchor:  [-3, -76] // point from which the popup should open relative to the iconAnchor });
+          popupAnchor:  [1, -10] // point from which the popup should open relative to the iconAnchor });
             var mapjanewalk = L.map('mapidjanewalk').setView([43.665233, -79.421693], 12);
             L.tileLayer('https://api.mapbox.com/styles/v1/{id}/tiles/{z}/{x}/{y}?access_token={accessToken}', {